Hypertension

 • Dihydropyridine calcium channel blocker

-In addition, some experts recommend that for patients of African ancestry who are candidates for monotherapy, a calcium channel blocker or a thiazide diuretic should be used initially (unless patients also have stage 3 or higher chronic kidney disease).
-The preference for a calcium channel blocker or a thiazide diuretic in patients of African ancestry is based on evidence from randomized trials showing that these classes of medications have superior efficacy in lowering blood pressure and rates of cardiovascular events than ACE inhibitors or ARBs (6, 7, 8, 9).
-However, subsequent data suggest that despite the use of this race-based approach, control of hypertension and racial disparities in blood pressure control have not improved (10).
+In addition, some experts recommend that for patients of African ancestry who are candidates for monotherapy, a calcium channel blocker or a thiazide diuretic should be used initially as these drugs are more effective for patients with low renin salt-sensitive hypertension (7, 8, 9, 10).
+However, there is substantial variability in blood pressure response within racial groups (11), and data suggest that despite use of this race-based approach, control of hypertension and racial disparities in blood pressure control have not improved (12).
 Thus, some experts favor an individualized approach to therapeutic selection rather than a race-based approach.

-In addition, there is substantial variability in blood pressure response within racial groups (11).
+Most patients require ≥ 2 medications as treatment of hypertension often starts late in the course.
 When combination therapy with 2 antihypertensive agents is selected, options include either an ACE inhibitor or ARB combined with either a diuretic or a calcium channel blocker.
-Many combinations are available as single pills, which are preferable to improve patient adherence (12, 13).
+Many combinations are available as single pills, which may improve patient adherence (13, 14).

-Some antihypertensives are avoided in certain disorders (eg, ACE inhibitors in severe aortic stenosis) whereas others are preferred for certain disorders (eg, calcium channel blockers for angina pectoris, ACE inhibitors or ARBs for diabetes with proteinuria—see tables Initial Choice of Antihypertensive Medication Class and Antihypertensives for Patients With Comorbidities).
+Some antihypertensives are avoided in certain disorders (eg, ACE inhibitors in severe aortic stenosis) whereas others are preferred for certain disorders (eg, calcium channel blockers for patients with angina pectoris, ACE inhibitors or ARBs for patients with diabetes and proteinuria—see tables Initial Choice of Antihypertensive Medication Class and Antihypertensives for Patients With Comorbidities).

-If the goal BP is not achieved within 1 month, assess adherence and reinforce the importance of following treatment.
-If patients are adherent, the dose of the initial medication can be increased or a second medication added (selected from among the medications recommended for initial treatment).
+If the goal BP is not achieved within 1 month, assess adherence and tolerability and reinforce the importance of following treatment.
+If patients are adherent with the regimen, the dose of the initial medication can be increased or a second medication added (selected from among medications recommended for initial treatment).
 Note that an ACE inhibitor and an ARB should not be used together.
 Therapy is titrated frequently.
-If target BP cannot be achieved with 2 medications, a third medication from the initial group is added.
+If target BP cannot be achieved with 2 medications, a third medication from choices of initial medications is added.
 If such a third medication is not tolerated or is contraindicated, a medication from another class (eg, aldosterone antagonist) can be used.
 Patients with such difficult to control BP may benefit from consultation with a hypertension specialist.

 Table